logzio/logz-docs/_source/user-guide/lookups/index.md

 ##### Create or edit a lookup list via CSV file upload

-When uploading a CSV lookup list, make sure the file's name **is no longer than 39 characters**.
+When uploading a CSV lookup list, make sure the file name **is no longer than 39 characters**.
 {:.info-box.note}

 Create a large lookup list of up to 200 elements, or update the elements of an existing list with a CSV file.